Mateusz1223/messhidder/README.md

 ![original image](image.jpg)

-This is the image with hidden message "Message!":
+This is the image with hidden message "This is message":

 ![Image with message](r.png)